 Bitcoin’s legality is quite a controversial issue as almost every country has rejected it as a legal tender.
 This is primarily because of the fact that Bitcoin is a decentralized cryptocurrency.
 Currency, in the traditional sense is created by the government and backed by banks and other financial institutions.
 However, when it comes to Bitcoins, there is no governing body which regulates it.
 This leads to extreme volatility in the price which isn’t good for economic systems.

+As of 2018, a large number of countries have set up cryptocurrency related regulations - or have formed official government bodies to look into regulating cryptocurrencies.
 However, there are some nations which have been lenient towards this currency of the future and have given it legal or quasi-legal status.
 Let us take a closer look at the legal status of Bitcoins across various nations:

 Legal Status of Bitcoins in Various Countries:

 There are only a few countries where Bitcoin is legal (or semi-legal).
 Let us take a detailed look at all these nations and their laws regarding the legality of Bitcoin.